inivekin/abosa/abosa.typ

 you in frae cloudless clarity
 o shifting plates an sun's remains yelping predictions' parity.
-The seismic rarities unstuck
+In seismic rarities unstuck
 the heisenbugs o genes I spliced,
 I recognize in shakes you tuck between your posturing as feist.
 I too would bark at empty void when I'd nae ken whose hurting me,
-I hannae guide fae paranoid
+I am nae guide fae paranoid
 but I can keep you company.
 The trailing sleet am glad tae shed wi flailing feats o selfish plead,